taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 1

-"Once upon a time..."
+"A long time ago..."

 "before the Orbiters lived in the sky,"

-"before we hid underground to survive **THE BOILING**"
+"before we hid underground to survive **THE BURNING**"

 "we all lived together, on the Earth's surface."